-- Referees listed as "STANDBY" or on "CUP TIES" are advised on the SAFL website under "announcements" within the "NEWS" tab section of the website.
+- Referees listed as "STANDBY" or on "CUP TIES" are advised on the SAFL website in the "NEWS" tab section of the website.
 Standby referees must remain available in event of a "call off".
 Games cannot be accepted from other leagues unless permission is given by the SAFL referee co-ordinator.

 - Referees are reminded that Club Secretaries must confirm the fixture to them not later than the Tuesday night preceding any Saturday match.
 Please inform the League Match Secretary if this is not carried out.